ycha28/desk_challenge/README.md

 - `rake scrape_labels_data` Retrieves labels data from Desk

 ## Test setup
 The test suite uses Rspec, Capybara, Turnip, and Selenium.
-To run all of the tests, run `rspec spec`.
-To run the model tests, run `rspec spec/models`; to run the integration tests, run `rspec spec/integration`; to run the acceptance tests, run `rspec spec/acceptance`.
+- To run all of the tests, run `rspec spec`.
+- To run the model tests, run `rspec spec/models`.
+- To run the integration tests, run `rspec spec/integration`.
+- To run the acceptance tests, run `rspec spec/acceptance`.